 Get inspired by these literary activities and incorporate them into your lesson plans!

 There are so many great books out there for kids and teens.
-With many classics being read and taught in schools, try incorporating some of these awesome book-themed projects to get kids engaged with what they’re reading.
+With many classics being read and taught in schools, try incorporating some of these awesome book-themed projects & reading strategies to get kids engaged with what they’re reading.
 Who knows?
-You may help spark a student's love for reading with some of these literary activities and crafts!
+You may help spark a student's love for reading with some of these literary & reading activities.

 Make a "Goodnight Moon" sensory bottle!
 This simple project is a great way to get your toddler interacting with books and will give them something fun to associate with one of their first books.
 This is a great project for the classroom because these materials are easy to acquire and more affordable in bulk!
 Head to The Pleasantest Thing to learn more about this craft!